Simpli5®, Red White & Blue® and RW II® vs. Invisalign® – How do they compare?

 C) Treatment times.

-The individual tooth aligners of the AOA Orthodontic Laboratory systems are worn on the order of two to four weeks each.
+The individual tooth aligners of the AOA Orthodontic Laboratory systems are worn on the order of two to four weeks each (preferably at least 3 weeks).
 Simple math implies the following treatment times for each product.

 - Simpli5® – 5 aligners X 2 to 4 weeks = 10 to 20 weeks of treatment time.